 To simplify prioritization, we recommend considering the paid, owned and earned techniques available within six digital media channels or communications tools shown in the next visual.
 Combining the techniques in this way gives 18 digital communications techniques for businesses to consider.
 Companies with limited budget for paid media can focus on Owned and Earned techniques.

-The six main media channels available to any business and paid, owned and earned media options within these are:
+The six main digital marketing channels available to any business from small media to large, broken down into the paid, owned and earned media options within these are:

 1 Search engine marketing